The surprising power of a low-income year

 In our webinar, we’ll walk through our top recommendations for organization moves, and provide a downloadable PDF handout with a complete list.

-Should you hire a financial advisor in a low income year?
+Should you hire a financial advisor in a low-income year?

 It’s one of the most cliche squabbles for a couple: one person hires a housecleaner, the other person busily sets to work cleaning the house before the cleaner arrives.
+I’m the latter in our relationship:

-I’m the latter in our relationship: “Jonathan, you don’t understand, what will the cleaners think if they see our kitchen so messy?”
+“Jonathan, you don’t understand, what will the cleaners think if they see our kitchen so messy?”

-“They’ll think that’s why they’re here?
-I’m confused.”
+“… they’ll think that’s why they’re here?”

 At RightWise, we often talk to prospects who want to hire a financial advisor to help them out with their big strategic questions – but only after they’ve figured everything out first and done “the easy stuff” on their own.
 But then, life is busy, they get stuck on a question (for example, dividend treatments for rollovers?), and they end up feeling bad, nothing is done, financial chores remain unfixed – and we miss out on an awesome new client.